INDIANA

 (Tippecanoe Battlefield State Memorial)

-An Indian stronghold attacked and destroyed by General William Henry Harrison's troops.
-Considered the opening salvo to the War of 1812 in the Northwest Territory.
+An Indian stronghold, also known as "Prophet's Town", attacked and destroyed by General William Henry Harrison's troops (Novemeber 1811).
+This battle is considered to be the opening salvo of the War of 1812 in the Northwest Territory.
+Admission fee.

 Fort Ouiatenon (Historic Park)